siadat/netmatch/README.md

 [k8s_labels_and_selectors]: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

 Netsync is a synchronized messaging system.
-It is a tool for synchronoizing processes over network via HTTP requests.
+It is a tool for synchronizing processes over the network via HTTP requests.
 It also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.

 It may be used for matching online players (and an optional game maker) in an online multiplayer game server.